chrisjwaddell/splitting.js-by-line/README.md

 ![Splitting by line](https://github.com/chrisjwaddell/splitting.js-by-line/blob/main/splitting.js-by-line-max.gif)

-Splitting.js By Line adds three new CSS variables:
+Splitting.js By Line adds three new CSS variables:\
---linechar-index - Character position of the character on the line.
+--linechar-index - Character position of the character on the line.\
---linechar-total  - Total characters of the current line --linechar-max - The maximum --linechar-total in all the lines.
+--linechar-total  - Total characters of the current line.\
+--linechar-max - The maximum --linechar-total in all the lines.\

-Two classes are uses to help in animation. sbl1 - This is added when DOM text elements have been added by Splitting.js By Line.
+Two classes are uses to help in animation.\
+sbl1 - This is added when DOM text elements have been added by Splitting.js By Line.
 This is the state you want your animation to start from.
-Your CSS animation can start with *.sbl1* in the classname. sbl2 - When animation is complete.
-The state when the animation is complete.
+Your CSS animation can start with *.sbl1* in the classname.\
+sbl2 - When animation is complete.
+The state when the animation is complete.\

 The Splitting.js code needs to split by line, then character: